lessalgorithm/LESSAlgorithm/README.md

 #### Generate energy harvesting prediction ####

 To generate the prediction for energy harvesting by sensors using solar, wind and thermal use the ```engen``` command.
+Environmental data used for generating energy harvesting prediction can be found in ```datasets/env_data/0ATotal_solarcalc_raw.csv```.

 ```bash
 >>> engen
 ```

 <p align="center">
     <img src="site/engen.png"/>
     <h5 id="title" align="center">Engen command output.</h5>